-The program is designed in accordance with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) 2016 Standards.
-The program will begin the accreditation application process in the fall of 2020.
-Students who graduate from a program that has not yet received accreditation will have eighteen months AFTER graduation to be considered graduating from a CACREP program.
-The program will be assessed using the following methods:
+The program is designed in accordance with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards.
+The program received an eight-year accreditation in July of 2024 and graduates of the program were considered to have graduated from a CACREP program dating back to July of 2022.

-- i.
-Graduates will demonstrate competence in the core areas related to the program objectives as described in Appendix B. Students will take the NCE exam during the spring of their final year, so the program will have access to data regarding students' success on the exam. - ii.
+i.
+Graduates will demonstrate competence in the core areas related to the program

+- objectives as described in Appendix B. Students will take the NCE exam during the spring of their final year, so the program will have access to data regarding students' success on the exam. - ii.
 The program faculty will evaluate the program objectives using (1) aggregate student assessment data that address student knowledge, skills, and professional dispositions; (2) demographic and other characteristics of applicants, students, and graduates; and (3) data from systematic follow-up studies of graduates, site supervisors, and employers of program graduates, including the percentage of graduates who take the NCE and the percentage who pass. - iii.
 The program faculty will provide evidence of the use of program evaluation data to inform program modifications via its Annual Report and Five-Year Program Review. - iv.
 The program faculty will disseminate an annual report that includes (1) a summary of the program evaluation results, (2) subsequent program modifications, and (3) any other substantial program changes.
 The report will be published on the program website and students currently in the program, program faculty, institutional administrators, and personnel in cooperating agencies (e.g., employers, site supervisors) will be notified that the report is available. - v.
 The faculty will annually post the number of graduates for the past academic year, pass rates on credentialing examinations, completion rates, and job placement rates (based on alumni surveys) on the program's website. - vi.
 The faculty will have written procedures for administering student evaluations of faculty (IDEA Student Evaluations) within the faculty standards. - vii.
 Students will have opportunities to evaluate program faculty through anonymous student evaluations of teaching (using the Student Ratings of Instruction or SRI created by IDEA) at the end of each semester. - viii.
 Students will have regular, systematic opportunities to formally evaluate practicum and internship supervisors.
-Questions will be added to the IDEA Student Evaluation instrument in order to provide data for this assessment from the practicum and internship course instruments.
+Questions will be added to the IDEA Student Evaluation instrument in order to provide data for this assessment from the practicum and internship course instruments. - ix.

-- ix.
 Students will be asked upon graduation to evaluate the knowledge, skills, and values they gained during the program and provide feedback for program improvement. - x.
 Supervisors of student practicums and internships will be asked to evaluate how well the program prepares students to function in their agency or organization.